seqan/seqan3/doc/tutorial/concepts/index.md

 [TOC]

 This tutorial introduces "C++ Concepts", a feature of C++20 (and available to some extent in older GCC versions).
-You will learn the terminology used in the context of concepts and how to use SeqAn3's concepts in your application.
+You will learn the terminology used in the context of concepts and how to use SeqAn's concepts in your application.

 \tutorial_head{Moderate, 60 min, \ref setup\, \ref tutorial_argument_parser,}